-Spinal Cord Injuries Awareness Day is on Friday 19th May 2017 and is used to increase the understanding as well as raising the profile of spinal cord injuries.
+Spinal Cord Injury Awareness Day is on Friday 15th May 2020 and is used to increase the understanding as well as raising the profile of spinal cord injuries.

 Spinal cord injuries are always serious and often life altering.
 Spinal injuries can result in paralysis which can affect the victims of an accident and their families for their rest of their lives.
 Thankfully a spinal injury claim could win the compensation required to allow the victim to continue to live a healthy and happy life.